Three Wide Awakes in 1860

 Unofficial Wide Awake torch, 1860

-CVR Pond, James Chalker’s Chief of Staff
+CVR Pond, Chalker’s Chief of Staff

-The cottage industry of supplying the Wide Awakes caused shortages of black cambric fabric and spawned many torch suppliers
+The cottage industry of supplying the Wide Awakes caused shortages of black cambric fabric and many torch suppliers

 One of the new custom marching torches that came out of the Wide Awake summer